MI-OSiRIS/puppet-rancid/README.md

 Puppet module to install rancid and manage configs.
+Only tested on RHEl derivatives.
 For more information about Rancid please visit the website: http://www.shrubbery.net/rancid/

-## Class: rancid

-Only tested on RHEL derivatives.
-Installs and configures rancid

 If using this class with a remote SVN or git repo you must setup passwordless/cached credentials for rancid user to access network repo.
 For example: To use github setup a passwordless ssh key under 'rancid' user and add public key to repo.
 Login once manually as user to cache the host key.

+This module also installs the following fixes/features:
+- an updated 'f10rancid' collector script that works with Dell Z9100 (F10 based switch)
+- an updated 'rancid-cvs' script that fixes some issues handling remote git repos
+- new types dell2 and dell3 for Dell Powerconnect switches such as PC6248, PC8024 series (defined in rancid.types.conf)
+- new scripts 'dlogin' and 'drancid' used by Dell types

+## Class: rancid

+Install rancid, setup configuration repository, setup groups and email aliases.

 ### Parameters: